JRRS1982/flask-tutorial/README.md

 I felt like exploring Python and Flask framework as have heard good things, so have followed the official tutorial to create a flask project, the guide can be found [here.](https://flask.palletsprojects.com/en/1.1.x/tutorial)

-Partly deployed with Heroku [here](https://nameless-shelf-49036.herokuapp.com/) although please clone and take look at it locally as sadly I understand that Heroku doesn't support SQLite.
+Partly deployed with Heroku [here](https://nameless-shelf-49036.herokuapp.com/) although please clone and take look at it locally or in the [images](./images) file as sadly I understand that Heroku doesn't support SQLite.
 Somewhat disappointing as SQLite and Heroku are the recommended resources in the tutorial, but after quite a bit of research i found many other users with a similar issue and I wish to move onto another project.
 The program works when spun up locally so I am satisfied for now.

 ### [User Stories](#user_story) | [Tech](#tech) | [Installation](#installation) | [Reflection](#reflection) | [Contact](#contact)